Get your EIN in as fast as 7 business days. Apply now for $49

 4-Step Format Validation

-Format verification tells you that a number looks like a valid EIN, but it does not confirm the EIN belongs to a specific business.
-To verify that an EIN is assigned to a particular entity, you need to use the EIN lookup methods described in our lookup guide, such as the IRS Tax Exempt Organization Search for nonprofits or SEC EDGAR for public companies.
-You can also find free options in our free EIN lookup guide.
+Format verification tells you a number looks like a valid EIN.
+It does not confirm the EIN belongs to a specific business.
+To verify that an EIN is assigned to a particular entity, use the EIN lookup methods in our lookup guide, such as the IRS Tax Exempt Organization Search for nonprofits or SEC EDGAR for public companies.
+Free options appear in our free EIN lookup guide.

 Hyphenated vs Digits-Only Entry

-When entering your EIN on government forms, bank applications, and tax returns, always include the hyphen unless the form explicitly asks for digits only.
+When entering your EIN on government forms, bank applications, and tax returns, include the hyphen unless the form asks for digits only.
 Some electronic systems accept only digits (123456789), while printed forms expect the hyphenated format (12-3456789).
-Using the wrong format can cause processing delays or rejections.
+Using the wrong format causes processing delays or rejections.
+Match the format the specific form requests.

 How Does the EIN Format Compare to SSN and ITIN?